mimeeqsoftware/docs/docs/library-html-client.md

 ## Modular Configurator Button

-Sometimes, you might need a button that opens modular configurator on click.
+Sometimes, you might need a button that opens the modular configurator on clicking it.
 Of course, you can do this directly via our API or using [this](guides-modular.md) example, but we've also made it easier for you: